-Reducing the risk of death and long-term injury in work-related safety road crashes will include attention by public and private sector organisations to factors associated with the planning, design, operation and use of the road network, entry and exit rules and standards of vehicles and drivers/riders as well as factors associated with the recovery and rehabilitation of users.
-Various road safety performance factors have been identified for these within the ISO 39001 standard on road traffic safety management systems (ISO, 2012).
+Reducing the risk of death and long-term injury in work-related safety road crashes will include attention by public and private sector organisations to factors associated with the planning, design, operation and use of the road network and the products and services used within it, entry and exit rules and standards of vehicles and drivers and riders as well as factors associated with the recovery and rehabilitation of users.
+Various road safety performance factors have been identified for these within ISO 39001 on road traffic safety management systems (ISO, 2012).
+Attention to the measurement and targeting of intermediate outcomes/safety performance indicators which are causally-related to deaths and serious injuries allows closer management of road safety.